cwaage/cs50_labs/README.md

 It's always best to start with the **first** error that is reported.
 Sometimes fixing the first error fixes ALL of them.
 For example if you forgot to declare `int x` but you use `x` in your code you might get a ton of errors that are basically asking `What is "x"!!!!
 You never declared it!!!`

-Remember to use `help50` as below ONLY if the error messages aren't clear.
+Remember to use `help50` as below IF the error messages aren't clear.

 ```csh
 $ help50 make credit